key4hep/k4MLJetTagger/README.md

 ```

 This will return your edm4hep input file with the added `RefinedJetTag_X` collections.

+Soon, the `k4MLJetTagger` will be part of the CLD reconstruction chain by adding the flag `--enableMLJetTagger`, see [this pull request](https://github.com/key4hep/CLDConfig/pull/75).

 ## Infomation about the steering files provided